Book II: The Scrolls of Lemuria

 Truth be told, all that ‘brotherly love’ made me want to gag myself with a spoon, but since I’m telling you a true history of your world, I’ll do my job and continue to relate the facts as they were recorded in The Scrolls of Lemuria [and as verified by myself].

 The Mylars also encouraged the Amorosi to develop their spiritual beliefs as well and, since I continued to theorize that the concept of ‘religion’ was one that might open the door for me to control the world in the future, I paid close attention to how both groups worshiped their gods.
 It was only natural for the Atlanteans to hold Alyssa as their primary deity – after all she was the mother of their race.
 Alyssa was held as the giver of life and her essence was believed by her people to flow through the waters of Terra.
-Countless temples were dedicated to Alyssa, always near bodies of water, where complex rituals were performed to honor her and seek her guidance.
+Countless temples were dedicated to The Goddess, always near bodies of water, where complex rituals were performed to honor her and seek her guidance.
 I should point out that, unlike your fake gods, Alyssa often did ‘hear the prayers’ of her people AND answer them.

-It was the Children of Mu who introduced the Atlanteans to the worship of Pan.
-With a natural born love of the forests, it was only natural that the Amorosi would easily accept Pan as a deity worthy of their respect and among the pantheon of gods that would eventually become a part of the Atlantean’s world, Pan was second only to Alyssa herself in their hierarchy.
+It was the Children of Mu who also introduced the Alyssa’s people to the worship of Pan.
+With a natural born love of the forests, it was not surprising that the Amorosi would easily accept Pan as a deity worthy of their respect and among the pantheon of gods that would eventually become a part of their world, Pan was second only to Alyssa herself in their hierarchy.
+The Mu Men also helped the Amorosi to understand the benefits of worshiping Gaia as Mother Earth and this led to both groups striving to live in harmony with nature.

-The Scrolls of Lemuria are filled with countless tales of the accomplishments of the Mylars, the Atlanteans, and the Amorosi.
-Over time I’ll share more with you, but for now, this is enough.
-The bottom line is that all these people were disappointments to me.
 Sure I learned a good bit by observing them, and yes I would make sure of that knowledge later to serve my own designs, but the fact remained that all of them were parts of a failed experiment on my part – and that ain’t good.

 Was I disappointed that my plans hadn’t amounted to anything yet?
 Of course.